denoland/manual/advanced/deploying_deno/aws_lightsail.md

       - "8000:8000"
 ```

-Let's test this locally by running `docker compose up` and going to
+Let's test this locally by running `docker compose -f docker-compose.yml build`,
-`localhost:8000`.
+then `docker compose up`, and going to `localhost:8000`.

 ![hello world from localhost](../../images/how-to/aws-lightsail/hello-world-from-localhost.png)